theasta/grunt-assets-versioning/README.md

 ## Release History

+* 2014-10-11   v0.4.0   skip task by providing an array of destination files to ignore.
 * 2014-10-10   v0.3.1   Provide more feedback in debug mode.
 Improve unit tests coverage significantly.
 * 2014-09-27   v0.3.0   Concatenate files if no surrogate task is passed.
 Changes in default options.
 Use hash instead of date.
 Skip versioning if destination file already exists.
 * 2014-09-26   v0.2.0   Travis Integration, options.timezoneOffset (default: 0 - UTC Time)